wafiesa/Data_Management/README.md

 🔶 Insights: The data contains 2870 rows with 10 columns.

-We can observe that the dataset_2022.csv gives us the information of property type, district, mukim, scheme name/area, month, year of transcation date, tenure, land area, unit, main floor area and transaction price.
-It is quite detailed for record of property transactions.
+The dataset_2022.csv provides detailed information on property transactions, including property type, district, mukim, scheme name/area, transaction date (month and year), tenure, land area, unit, main floor area, and transaction price.
+This information is useful for exploratory analysis.

 #### Data Cleaning

-However, we notice that the dataset uses square meter (sq.meter) to represent the 'Land Area' and 'Main Floor Area'.
-Although this is sufficient to perform EDA but the most common nomenclature used in the market to represent the built size is in square feet measurement.
+We have observed that the dataset expresses the 'Land Area' and 'Main Floor Area' in square meters (sq. meter).
+Although it is sufficient for performing exploratory data analysis, it is worth noting that square feet measurement is the most commonly used nomenclature in the real estate market to represent the size of a property.

-Thus we can convert the Land Area and Main Floor Area to square feet (sq.ft).
-Also we can rename the Land Area to Land Size while the Main Floor Area to Build Size.
+We have convert the Land Area and Main Floor Area into square feet (sq.ft).
+Furthermore, we can conveniently rename the Land Area to Land Size and the Main Floor Area to Build Size.

-Additionally, we have set column 'Month, Year of Transaction Date' to a date column.
+Moreover, we have successfully transformed the column 'Month, Year of Transaction Date' into a date column.

 |	  |Property Type			        |District	  |Mukim				       |Scheme Name/Area			   |Month, Year of Transaction Date	|Tenure		  |Land Size	|Unit	  |Build Size	|Transaction Price|
 |---|---------------------------|-----------|--------------------|-------------------------|--------------------------------|-----------|-----------|-------|-----------|-----------------|
 |0	|1 - 1 1/2 Storey Terraced	|Alor Gajah	|Bdr Alor Gajah	     |TAMAN SERI BAYU	         |2022-10-01	                    |Leasehold	|1539.2377  |sq.ft	|923.9731	  |200000           |